 The University assesses at each reporting date whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 In the case of equity investments classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost is evidence that the asset is impaired.
 If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss - is removed from equity and recognised in the separate consolidated statement of comprehensive income.
-Impairment losses recognised in the statement of comprehensive income.
+Impairment losses recognised in the statement of comprehensive income on equity instruments are not reversed through the statement of comprehensive income.